awslabs/cognito-at-edge/README.md

   * `logoutConfiguration` *object* (Optional) Enables logout functionality
     * `logoutUri` *string* URI path, which when matched with request, logs user out by revoking tokens and clearing cookies
     * `logoutRedirectUri` *string* The URI to which the user is redirected to after logging them out
-  * `parseAuthPath` *string* (Optional) URI path to use for the parse auth handler, when the library is used in an authentication gateway setup
   * `csrfProtection` *object* (Optional) Enables CSRF protection
     * `nonceSigningSecret` *string* Secret used for signing nonce cookies
   * `logLevel` *string* (Optional) Logging level.
 Default: `'silent'`.
 One of `'fatal'`, `'error'`, `'warn'`, `'info'`, `'debug'`, `'trace'` or `'silent'`.